Teachings of Kabir Das relevant even today: Kovind | Politics

 He also offered 'chadar' at his mazaar (mausoleum) and planted a sapling on the premises of the Kabir Chaura Dham.

 ''The life of Kabir is an epitome of human virtue and his teachings are relevant today even after 650 years.
-Kabir's life was an ideal example of communal solidarity,'' Kovind said in his address, according to an official release.
+Kabir's life was an ideal example of communal solidarity,'' Kovind said in his address at Kabir Chaura Dham, Maghar here.

+Speaking on the occasion, the President said he was happy to inaugurate the Sant Kabir Academy and Research Centre, the foundation stone of which was laid by Prime Minister Narendra Modi four years ago.

 ''Kabir emphasized that humanity can only be served by having an attitude of affection towards the downtrodden.
 He did not get a formal education but acquired knowledge through his experiences in the company of saints.
 His teachings had shaken the conscience of the fragmented society,'' the President said.